smolijar/gitwiki-thesis/src/analysis/user-access.md

     -   VREF/NAME/Makefile  =   @juniordevs
 ```

-The sample Gitolite configuration in listing \ref{lst:gitolite:sample} taken from [@gitolite:vref] showcases the access settings for the repository _foo_.
+The sample Gitolite configuration in the listing \ref{lst:gitolite:sample} taken from [@gitolite:vref] showcases the access settings for the repository _foo_.
 It grants unrestricted read-write access (`RW+`^[the "`+`" symbol means advanced access to e.g. force push branches]) to all developers (group called `@alldevs`) and restricts access for the junior developers (restriction using "`-`" symbol) to push more than 5 files and to change the `Makefile`.

 This configuration sample demonstrates the power of the fine grain access control Gitolite provides, which is not only superior to GitLab in its expressiveness, but is also stored in simple configuration file in a Git repository available through Gitolite itself.